-For purposes of this policy and procedure, "school" includes school - sponsored events, trips, sports events, similar events connected with school or employment.
 Any retaliation against an individual who has complained about discrimination, including harassment, or any retaliation against any individual who has cooperated with an investigation of a discrimination, harassment or retaliation complaint, is also unlawful and will not be tolerated.

-The Malden Public Schools takes allegations of discrimination, including harassment, seriously and will respond promptly to complaints.
+The Malden Public Schools takes allegations of discrimination, including harassment, seriously and will respond promptly to complaints that are known or reasonably should be known by the Malden Public Schools.
 Where it is determined that conduct that violates the law and this policy has occurred, the Malden Public Schools will act promptly to eliminate the conduct and will impose corrective action as necessary, including disciplinary action where appropriate, which may include school-related discipline.